April 18, 2021

 Hail damage is easy to spot if you know what you are looking for, but for homeowner’s who can’t get up on the roof to inspect, certain types of hail damage can be tricky, if not impossible to see from the ground impossible to see from the ground.
 When hail strikes your roofing membrane, it can cause bruises, missing granules, cracks, dents, or even punctures.
 After all, hailstones have been found to be anywhere from pea-sized to softball-sized pieces, and when they are shooting down from the updrafts in storm clouds at up to 120 mph, it’s no wonder why things take a beating down here.

 If you believe that your home, siding, roof, etc., could have taken on hail damages from a recent storm, it’s always best to get a professional to inspect.
-At Sellers Roofing Company, our advice is always free.
+Sellers Roofing Company – New Brighton, our advice is always free.
 We have experts trained that can assess your property for hail damage, and assess your damages for you to help you decide what to do about it if you have been hit.

 Tips for Getting the Most Out of Your Roof Hail Damage Insurance Claim